isomerpages/isomerpages-isomergovsg/_resources/9-changing-text-for-your-navigation-bar.md

 * Select your "Staging" Branch
 * In your repository, go to "_data" folder
 * Edit navigation.yml file
-* Change the text by amending the section below inside the file
+* Change the content by amending the section below inside the file
 * Click on "Commit changes" button

-<font color="red"><b>* Be very careful with the spacing in the contact-us.yml file.
+<font color="red"><b>* Be very careful with the spacing in the navigation.yml file.
 Your website will break if the spacing are incorrect</b></font>
 ```
 - title: Who We Are
   url: /who-we-are/